sumairhassan/test1/index.md

 ---

 AIMS

 Reveal disease mechanisms and develop tools for outcome prediction in severe mental illness

-* A full Bootstrap 4 theme usable both on Github Pages and with a standalone Jekyll.
+* Disclose the genetic architecture of psychotic disorders and determine their functional impact
-* Recompiles Bootstrap from SCSS files, which allows to customize Bootstrap's variables and use Bootstrap themes.
+* Identify brain imaging phenotypes linking genes and clinical phenotypes in a longitudinal setting
-* Full support of Bootstrap's JavaScript plugins.
+* Use genetic, environmental and clinical factors to predict disease progress and outcome
-* Supports all features of Github Pages and Jekyll.
+* Translate pathophysiological discoveries into clinical and pharmacological interventions

 ## Setup Guide